compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step5.md

   MLTS> ((lambda (x y z) (+ x (+ y z))) 1 2 3)
   6
   ```

+  You may want to implement this using *spines*.
+A spine is a pair of a function, and a list of arguments.

 - Add support for `let` expressions. `let` is convenient syntactic sugar for temporarily binding an expression to a name.
 In Lisp-like syntax, `let` expressions look as follows: